typelevel/Laika/docs/using-laika/embedded.md

     implicit val codec:Codec = Codec.UTF8

-This codec will then be used by the `fromDirectory`, `toDirectory` and `withRootDirectory` methods shown in the examples above.
+This codec will then be used by the `fromDirectory` and `toDirectory` methods shown in the examples above.

-### Reusing Transformer Instances

-Like with single file transformation you can (and usually should) keep the created transformer instance to reuse it with different
-directories:

-    val transform = Transform from ReStructuredText to HTML

-    transform fromDirectory "source-1" toDirectory "target-1"

-    transform fromDirectory "source-2" toDirectory "target-2"

 ### Error Reporting

 Text markup parsers are usually very resilient.
 For any input they cannot make sense of they fall back to rendering it back as raw text.
-Therefore transformations rarely fail, but the output may not be exactly what you expected.
+Therefore transformations rarely fail, but the output may not exactly be what you expected.

 For some errors like unresolved link references or illegal directive